m1ckey/youtube-playlist-backup/README.md

-# Backup YouTube Playlists
+# YouTube Playlist Cloud Backup Solution

 This Python script uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) to store all changes of a YouTube playlist in git.
 So if YouTube quietly removes videos from your playlist or they become unavailable, you know which videos are affected.

-Optionally it also downloads the audio media.
+Optionally, it can download the audio media.
 These files are for obvious reasons not tracked in git.

 ## Installation